Berlin International Film Festival: Venues

+The CinemaxX Potsdamer Platz, with its 19 screens, has been a Berlinale screening venue since 2000, two years after its opening in 1998, and is currently used for press screenings.
+A multifunctional hall with seating for 1900 during the film festival, the Uber Eats Music Hall (known from 2018 to 2024 as the Verti Music Hall) in the Friedrichshain district on the east side of Berlin became a Berlinale screening venue in 2022.

+Venues for the festival in 2025 and in previous years are given in the following table (seats available at each venue as supplied on the 2025 Berlinale website).

 Related events

 European Film Market

 The European Film Market (EFM) is a large trade fair for marketing films, which grew from an event started in 1978.

 Filmmesse was an event led by Aina Bellis from 1980 to 1987, being succeeded by Beki Probst in 1988.
 From 2014 to October 2020, Matthijs Wouter Knol took over the position.
 In November 2020, Dennis Ruh became the director of the EFM.

 It has grown into one of three largest movie markets in the world, and is the first film market of the year; the Marché du Film in Cannes follows in May, and the American Film Market in November.

 EFM provides exhibition space for companies presenting their current line-up, organising screenings of new films in venues around Potsdamer Platz.
 In 2007, the CinemaxX and CineStar were used to showcase new productions.
 In 2010, the Astor Film Lounge showed market screenings in three dimensions using digital RealD technology.

 It is a professional trade event, open to registered industry insiders, hosting up to 10,000 representatives of the international film and media industries (mostly producers, sales agents, distributors and financiers).
 In 2020, 971 screenings of 732 registered movies took place, with 525 films celebrating their premiere.
 Taking place over eight days, the event is spread across several locations, including the Gropius Bau, Marriott Hotel, modern Berliner Freiheit or the historic Zoo Palast.